zsteinkamp/m4l-zs-Knobbler3/README.md

 The mappings are saved with your Live Set, so you can switch between sets and your mappings (and labels!) are preserved.

+## Installation / Setup

+If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.

+If you want to use the non-frozen device (e.g. to do your own development) you will need to install the `zero.*` package.
+To do this, open the Package Manager in Max, then search for 'zero'.
+The package to install is called `zero` and it is published by Cycling '74.

+### Changelog

+* [1.1.2](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.2.amxd) - 2022-04-28 - Integrate CurrentParamKnob functionality into this device and the TouchOSC layout.
+* [1.1.0](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.0.amxd) - 2022-03-13 - Go all-in on OSC, no more MIDI.
+Much simpler, faster, and better.
+* [1.0.1](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.0.1.amxd) - 2022-03-09 - More confidence in fixing path saving problem.
+* [1.0.0](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.0.0.amxd) - 2022-03-09 - First solid, frozen release.
+Added zeroconf, fixed bug with inserting tracks or devices (updating parameter path when necessary).

 ## Usage

 ### Mapping a Parameter